Weekend Festival Baltic 2017 in Pärnu

 Weekend Festival Baltic 2017 will take place from 3-5 August – don't miss the biggest party of the year!
 Weekend Festival will feature the most famous names on the EDM scene – headlining 2016 were Avicii, Martin Garrix, Steve Aoki, Tiesto and others.
 Check out the best moments from Weekend Festival 2016 here and the movie here!

 Getting to Weekend Festival.
 The closest airports to Pärnu are Tallinn Airport (140 km) and Rīga International Airport (200 km).
 Lux Express and Ecolines buses are available from Rīga to Pärnu.
-It is advisable to buy bus tickets in advance for the beginning and the end of Weekend Festival, since there are more travellers than usual at these times.
+It is advisable to buy bus tickets in advance for the Weekend Festival, since there are more travellers than usual at these times.

 Transport in Pärnu during Weekend Festival.
 The traffic set-up will be changed in Pärnu during the festival.
-You can find up-to-date information about parking and public transport here.
-Public transport tickets can be bought from R-Kiosks and for instance the information desks at the Port Artur and Pärnu Keskus shopping centres.
+You can find information about parking and public transport here.
+Starting from 1 July 2017, a ticket system based on electronic bus card is applicable in Pärnu city lines.
+More information about it can be found here.
+Electronic cards can be bought and money can be loaded on it for example from Pärnu Bus Station and from R-Kiosks.
 A single ticket for travel within Pärnu costs €0.64, or €1 from the bus driver.
 Buses are available until around midnight in summer, starting again at around 5 o’clock in the morning.
 You can find the exact bus schedules here.

 Phone numbers for taxi companies can be found here.
 Pärnu, however, is compact and it is easy to get around the city on foot or by bike.